 This route won’t be boring for a second!
 From beginning to end is this route captivating.

-You don’t have a boat for this route yet?
-We recommend our happy hour boat, we guarantee that you won’t forget this happy hour for a long time.
+Don’t have a boat yet?
+We can highly recommend our happy hour boat for this route.
+We guarantee you a party that you will never forget.
 Or rent a boat by your self.
 For smaller groups we recommend our luxury canal cruise.
 Now let’s begin the route!
 Now lets start on the route!

 We will show you some of the highlights of this route below.